- 428 views

 - Species of fish: Roosterfish, yellowfin tuna, jacks, snapper, mackerel, snook, marlin, sailfish, dorado, barracudas

 If you’re looking for more variety, consider a fishing trip to Tortuguero where you can fish the sea and the river all in one day.
-Tortuguero is a small village boasting a variety of ecosystems, making it a real treasure for fishing in the Caribbean side.
+Tortuguero is a small village boasting a variety of ecosystems, making it a real treasure for fishing on the Caribbean side.
 This is a particularly fantastic destination for light tackle game fishing and fly fishing.

 - Best time to visit: October to December for surf fishing and river trolling, January to May for tarpon

 - Species of fish: Tarpon, wahoo, mackerel, yellowfin tuna, snook, crevalle jack, Corvina, snapper, guapote, mojarra, machaca

 For freshwater fishing, the best place to fish in Costa Rica is undoubtedly Lake Arenal in Arenal Volcano National Park.
 This 53 square-kilometer lake is home to many big hard-fighting fish and calm waters.
-Lake Arenal is a popular destination for conventional, spin, and fly fishing.
+Lake Arenal is a popular destination for a conventional, spin, and fly fishing.
 Plus, you can spend your sunrise fishing in perhaps one of the most scenic places in all of Costa Rica with Arenal Volcano in view.

 - Best time to visit: November to June when the lake waters are low

 - Species of fish: Guapote, machaca, bobo, blue tilapia, mojarra

 - To fish anywhere in Costa Rica, a fishing license must be obtained.
 Purchased individually, the cost is USD 15 per person for an 8 day period, USD 30 for a period of 30 days and USD 50 for a year but this may be included in the rate of a fishing charter.

 - Charters provide necessary supplies for fishing, but it is possible to bring your own supplies and fish independently in some areas.